uikit/uikit-site/docs/pages/margin.md

 ## Remove margin

-Add one of the following classes to remove margin from block elements.
+Add one of the following classes to remove the margin from block elements.

 | Class                           | Description                                                |
 |---------------------------------|------------------------------------------------------------|